lyuyangh/ProjectUNO_one_handed_video_game_controller/README.md

 ---
 ## Results and demo:
 ---
-## Changelog and Future Improvments:
+## Changelog and Future Improvements:
-  4/13 - tested button, gyro, joystick and rotary encoder seperately
+ * 4/13 - tested button, gyro, joystick and rotary encoder separately
-  4/13 - first controller case was built (laser cutter)
+ * 4/13 - first controller case was built (laser cutter)
-  4/14 - implemented gyro_to_mouse interface (this was abandoned for the current version because it bricked the mociro controller)
+ * 4/14 - implemented gyro_to_mouse interface (this was abandoned for the current version because it bricked the micro controller)
-  4/15 - built prototype I and demoed playing Pong at OC Make-a-thon
+ * 4/15 - built prototype I and demoed playing Pong at OC Make-a-thon